anttijuu/BooksAndWords/FunctionalParallel/README.md

 ## Dependencies

-FunctionalParallel uses the Swift Argument Parser to handle the parameters.
+FunctionalParallel uses the Swift ArgumentParser to handle the parameters.
 Note that the current implementation relies on the `async` branch of the ArgumentParser library.

+> Note that while this is being written, the ArgumentParser async implementation will soon be migrated from async branch to main branch.
+When this happens, it may be that this implementation must change to accommodate the change to the ArgumentParser.

 ## Building and running